anvichip/app-docs/docs/influencer_docs.md

 * The request sections contains a list of users who have requested an interaction with the influencer or partner
 * Call requests contains a list of call requests an influencer or partner has received
-* Collab requests contains a list of collaboration requests an influencer has received from other influencers
+* Collab requests contains a list of collaboration requests an influencer or partner has received from other influencers

 ## Earnings